HEP is the abbreviation for the Homeless Education Program.

 Services Provided by the Homeless Education Program Include:

-Assist with enrollment advocacy following the McKinney -Vento Act standards, school transportation, school uniforms and school supplies.
+Assist with enrollment advocacy following the McKinney -Vento Act standards, school transportation, and school supplies.

 Provide emergency food and hygiene items.